-If you decide not to buy the pass, adult tickets for the Cave of the Winds are $17 and children are $14.
-Tickets for the Cave of the Winds Gorge Trip (shortened tour) are only $7 for adults and $5 for children.
+If you decide not to buy the pass, adult tickets for the Cave of the Winds are $19 and children are $16 for the summer of 2021.
+Children five and under are free.

 Have you been to the Cave of the Winds or something similar?
 Would you like to experience the Hurricane Deck?
 I would love to hear your thoughts in the comments.

 Last Updated on July 24, 2023